nirbhayph/spothole.core/README.md

 Link to Project's Directory Structure: https://nirbhay.me/spothole.core/project_structure/

 ### Process Description
-#### The backend comprises of two main sections.
+#### The backend comprises of three main sections.
 The first being the object detection model built using Darkflow.
-The second being the Flask API for data exchange between the model built, the database and the frontend.
+The second being the database for the application.
+The third being the Flask API for data exchange between the model built, the database and the frontend.
 #### 1. Object Detection Model
   * As the focus of the application was to create a rest api to automate the process of pothole validation with media files, from the beginning itself a cloud server was used for implementation.
 A [EC2 Amazon Web Services Instance](https://aws.amazon.com/ec2/instance-types/) was used for this purpose.